Congratulation! On booking your cruise! The next step is to prepare, and to know what to expect of your cruise so you can be fully prepared for it.

-Strictly speaking it covers from midship to aft.
+Strictly speaking it covers from midship to aft (a good 100 meters plus).
 Take the lift from either the Aft or Forward lobby to deck 16.

 This restaurants can easily serve a few hundred people at any point in time.
 This restaurant serves mainly Indian cuisine, some Malay/Muslim food, vegetarian, and some pizza french fries which they called international.

 It is buffet style and eat till you drop.
 There is time constraint so don’t be late!
 We never had any problem finding seats here.
 You can look out into the ocean while you eat!
 Simply awesome!

 The quality of the food here is pretty good, especially the Indian selection.
 Variety is good and different from day to day, meal to meal.
 But nothing to shout about.

 Dream Dining Room Upper – Deck 8 Aft

 This is a Chinese restaurant, and serves only Chinese cuisine.
 Meals are served to you.
 Each meal has a unique menu.

 Breakfast is usually tasty congee with tim sum.
 Lunch and dinner usually consisted of a soup, two vegetable dishes, two meat dishes.
 You can order extra portion of any of the dishes served at no extra charges.